Strifee/Strifee/README.md

 I'm Elmehdi — **AI Engineer** @ Attijari IT Africa.

 My main goal is to build **AI that actually works outside a notebook**.
-Anyone can train a model — I focus on the full picture, from **data pipelines** to **model serving** and **production monitoring**, making sure the whole thing runs reliably when it matters.
+Anyone can train a model.
+I focus on the full picture, from **data pipelines** to **model serving** and **production monitoring**, making sure the whole thing runs reliably when it matters.